Genesis

-The Genesis had a pallette of 512 colors, of which it could display 64 colors at any one time.
-As time went on, however, the programmers figured out a way to display all colors at once.
+The Genesis had a palette of 512 colors, of which it could display 64 colors at any one time.
+As time went on, however, the programmers figured out tricks that made it appear like it could display more colors: they could make make onscreen colors appear darker or lighter (shadow and highlight mode) and could substitute one color for another (palette swaps).
 This can be seen in games like Ecco the Dolphin.

 Its main processor was a Motorola 68000, which was also used on the Macintosh Plus and Macintosh Classic from Apple.
 It had a resolution of 320 x 224 pixels.